albertodema/HBP-Gmail-Checker/HBP_Gmail_Checker/Readme.txt

 are really people that you know and care about and use the way you think it's the best one to alert them of the risk.

+In case you don't know how to compile, I added a zip file containing all the binaries.

 Now we can discuss how this tool work and how to use it.
 It's a .NET (standard .NET) console application and before to use you have to personalize it changing the HBP_Gmail_Checker.exe.config file
 Here the parts that you have to change: